 In the United States, Emilio earned a BFA in Music from the City College of New York, graduating Magna Cum Laude.
 He also received the Bushwick Composition Award for two consecutive years.
 At CCNY his teachers included prominent jazz figures such as Marc Copland, Scott Reeves, Bruce Barth, Mike Holober, John Pattitucci, Cliff Korman and Ron Carter.

-Emilio has recently release his fourth album as a bandleader Memorias de Otro Tiempo on the independent label Not Yet Records.
-Prior to this album he released “Música Para Un Dragon Dormido,(2013)released on Brooklyn Jazz Underground Records,that has been chosen as 2013 best album by several specialized media, and has been placed in the top 100 albums on the digital online store E-Music.The album received a worldwide press recognition with raving reviews and have even been labeled “classic albums of this modern jazz age in fifty years time… As near to perfection as you can get” (Dave Sumner Bird is The Worn).
+Emilio has recently release his fourth album as a bandleader Memorias de Otro Tiempo which has been chosen as Best Jazz on Bandcamp on February 2018.
+Prior to this album he released “Música Para Un Dragon Dormido"(BJURecords 2013) which has been chosen as 2013 best album by several specialized media, and has been placed in the top 100 albums on the digital online store E-Music.The album received a worldwide press recognition with raving reviews and have even been labeled “classic albums of this modern jazz age in fifty years time… As near to perfection as you can get” (Dave Sumner Bird is The Worn).
 The album features some of Teubal’s longtime collaborators, Moto Fukushima, Sam Sadigursky and John Hadfield, plus special guests Erik Friedlander and Satoshi Takeishi.Prior to this album, Emilio has released two critically aclaimed records:La Balteuband(2006), and Un Monton de Notas (2009).
 Mr Teubal’s latest project,the Emilio Teubal Trio, is small chamber group consisting on piano, spanish guitar and clarinet.
 The music, written especially for this ensemble, draws from a wide variety of musical styles that are part of my cultural background: Latin-American Folk music, Tango music, Jazz, Free improvisation, Classical music and some hints of Middle Eastern music.

 Emilio has performed both as a band leader and sideman in some of the most prestigious venues and theaters in the United States such as The Lincoln Center, The Kennedy Center, Brooklyn Academy of Music, Symphony Space, The Blue Note, Birdland, Le Poisson Rouge, Joes Pub,and The Citifields Mets Stadium.